Because your technology skills can drive the privacy culture

 - How to preempt privacy issues in the Internet of Things

 - How to factor privacy into data classification and emerging tech such as cloud computing, facial recognition and surveillance

 - How to communicate privacy issues with partners such as management, development, marketing and legal.

-The CIPT and Certification Foundation bodies of knowledge outline all the concepts and topics that you need to know to become certified.
-The exam blueprints give you an idea of how many questions from each topic area you can expect on the exam.
+The CIPT body of knowledge outlines all the concepts and topics that you need to know to become certified.
+The exam blueprints gives you an idea of how many questions from each topic area you can expect on the exam.